 I have a 50 GB collection of patent applications.
 I want to extract topics for up to 1000-document subsets of that collection.
 Which engine is better in this case?

 Both Lingo4G and Lingo3G are suitable in this case.

 Lingo4G will create an index for your collection, which will give you the ability not only to extract topics, but also to search your collection, perform conventional document clustering, produce 2d document maps and complete more advanced text mining tasks, such as classification.

 In case of Lingo3G, the easiest way to process your collection would be to index it in, for example, Apache Solr or Elasticsearch.
 Then, depending on the architecture of your software, you would either fetch documents from your search engine and feed them to Lingo3G Java/C# API for clustering, or have your search results clustered directly inside the search engine through Solr or Elasticsearch plugins.

 I have a fast-growing collection of social conversations and I'd like to detect emerging topics in that data.
 Is Lingo4G or Lingo3G suitable for the task?

 While neither Lingo4G nor Lingo3G have a specific feature of emerging topic discovery, they will likely be useful components of such systems.

-Currently, Lingo4G does not support incremental indexing, so adding new conversations to the index will require re-indexing of the whole collection.
-This may not be a problem if it is acceptable for the new data to enter analysis on, for example, daily basis.
+Currently, Lingo4G's fast incremental indexing option does not discover new phrases introduced by new documents.
+To allow Lingo4G to pick up new phrases from newly-added conversations, features would have to be periodically re-generated based on the whole collection.
+This may not be a problem if it is acceptable for the new phrases to enter analysis on, for example, daily basis.